Welcome back Swainson's hawks!

-On Saturday, April 13, at 10 am, we will once again Welcome Back the Swainson's Hawks to Sutter’s Landing.
-There will be live birds from the Raptor Center, information tables from Save the American River Assn (SARA) and Audubon, and refreshments.
-Robert will lead a walk along the river, where we never know what we will see: raptors and other birds, mammals, reptiles, ???.
-Come out and learn about Swainson’s Hawks and other raptors, then go say hello to all the other wildlife at Sutter's Landing.
+On Saturday, April 13, at 10 am, FORB once again Welcomed Back the Swainson's Hawks to Sutter’s Landing.
+There were live birds from the Raptor Center, information tables from Save the American River Assn (SARA) and Audubon, and refreshments.
+Robert led a walk along the river, where we never know what we will see: raptors and other birds, mammals, reptiles, ???.
+Be sure to come out next year and learn about Swainson’s Hawks and other raptors, then go say hello to all the other wildlife at Sutter's Landing.

 FORB events are designed for all ages.
 Bring binoculars, water, sunblock, and a change of clothes for young children (who will certainly get wet and dirty).
 Please leave your dogs at home and carpool/bike/walk if possible.

 ⚡️NEW!⚡️ See the 2019 FORB calendar below or on the Calendar page.

 The City of Sacramento has applied for Prop 68 funds to expand and enhance Sutter's Landing Park along the American River Parkway through the Lower American River Conservancy.
 The LARC technical advisory committee is now reviewing applications received and will likely make a recommendation next February.
 Show support and/or speak in support of this much needed funding.
 A model letter is available here but feel free to modify as appropriate.
 Continue to support this important proposal as it goes through the Conservancy selection process through next February.